South Sudanese medic wins top UN accolade

 “Atar’s team at Maban hospital carries out an average of 58 operations per week in difficult conditions with limited supplies and equipment,’’ it said.

-The Nansen Refugee Award honors extraordinary service to the forcibly displaced.
+The Nansen Refugee Award honours extraordinary service to the forcibly displaced.

-The UN statement says there is no provision for general anesthesia, meaning doctors work with ketamine injections and spinal epidurals.
+The UN statement says there is no provision for general anaesthesia, meaning doctors work with ketamine injections and spinal epidurals.

-“The only X-ray machine is broken; the only surgical theater is lit by a single light and electricity is provided by generators that often break down.
+“The only X-ray machine is broken; the only surgical theatre is lit by a single light and electricity is provided by generators that often break down.
 “Since it is the only hospital in Upper Nile State, it is often crowded with patients and wards extend into the open air,” it noted.

 South Sudan, the world’s youngest nation, gained independence from Sudan in 2011 but its health sector has been negatively affected by over four years of conflict.
-It has created one of Africa’s worst refugee emergencies in terms of numbers and the world’s third biggest refugee crisis.
+It has created one of Africa’s worst refugee emergencies in terms of numbers and the world’s third-biggest refugee crisis.

-About 1.9 million people are displaced internally and another 2.5 million have sought refuge in neighboring countries, UN figures show.
+About 1.9 million people are displaced internally and another 2.5 million have sought refuge in neighbouring countries, UN figures show.

 “The crisis in South Sudan has had a devastating impact on millions of people uprooted from their homes, or whose lives have been torn apart by conflict, violence and food insecurity,’’ said Filippo Grandi, the head of the UNHCR.